Vegas Nightlife Guide

 Rooftop Bars and View Lounges on the Strip

 Several of the best lounge experiences in Las Vegas are built around elevation and views rather than dance floor energy.
 The OMNIA Terrace at Caesars Palace is the gold standard — an outdoor rooftop patio connected to the main nightclub with panoramic views down the Las Vegas Boulevard median toward the Bellagio fountains.
-Drai's Rooftop at The Cromwell sits directly on the Strip and offers arguably the most dramatic outdoor nightlife view in the city, with the MGM Grand, ARIA, and Bellagio all visible from the terrace level.
+Drai's Rooftop at The Vanderpump Hotel sits directly on the Strip and offers arguably the most dramatic outdoor nightlife view in the city, with the MGM Grand, ARIA, and Bellagio all visible from the terrace level.
 Foundation Room at Mandalay Bay occupies the top floors of the hotel and blends lounge seating with outdoor terrace access and curated cocktail service in a music-themed space that draws a significantly older and more sophisticated crowd than the casino's main entertainment venues.
 For guests whose priority is ambient atmosphere over dance energy, the rooftop lounge category delivers an experience that the interior mega-clubs simply cannot replicate.
 Book early on weekend nights since outdoor terrace space at the most popular venues sells out.

 Off-Strip Lounges Worth the Uber Ride